Samuel Finley Brown Morse: Personal life

 Morse married his first wife Ann Camden Thompson on 29 June 1907 at Staatsburg-on-the-Hudson, Dutchess County, New York.
 They had three children and their marriage lasted until 1916.
 Their children, Samuel F.B.
 Morse Jr., John Boit Morse and Nancy Morse Borland lived in California before moving to Illinois.
-Morse then married Relda Ford, daughter of Tirey L. Ford in 1919, and had one daughter, Mary Morse Osborne Shaw.
-After the death of Relda Ford Morse in 1951, he married his last wife, Maurine Church Dalton in 1952.
-Mary Morse, his daughter, became one of the nation's top amateur golfers.
-She held the course record for Pebble Beach, Cypress Point, Stanford and the San Francisco Golf Club.
-She died in April, 2018, at her home in Pebble Beach at the age of 97.
+Morse then married Relda Ford, and had one daughter, Mary Morse Osborne Shaw.
+He later married his last wife, Maurine Church Dalton in 1952.

 Morse bought back 500 acre of land located in Carmel Valley and named it River Ranch.
 He used it to entertain guests staying at the Hotel Del Monte and the Lodge at Pebble Beach.
 Guests included Jean Harlow, Ginger Rogers, Walt Disney, and others.